SamuelSchlesinger/trust-chain/README.md

 # Trust Chain

 An implementation of a trust chain parameterized on structure and content.
+As an example, lets consider a tree of attestations of content 'Person', potentially with a known name and always with a known 'PublicKey':

 ```haskell
 data Person = Person